 Contact Information by County

-The gizzard shad is common to abundant in many Iowa waters and has been collected statewide except for a few northwest locations.
+The Gizzard Shad is common to abundant in many Iowa waters and has been collected statewide except for a few northwest locations.
 The fish has been collected in all of the major river systems, large reservoirs, and many of the man-made lakes.

-The species is an omnivorous filter feeder taking both phytoplankton and zooplankton, which are then ground in the gizzard-like section of the gut.
+This species is an omnivorous filter feeder taking both phytoplankton and zooplankton, which are then ground in the gizzard-like section of the gut.
 Some bottom material is often ingested while feeding; hence, the name mud shad or mud feeder.

 State Records are not documented for non-game species.